 In carrying out its responsibilities, the Compensation Committee considers the impact of executive and employee compensation on our risk profile, as well as overseeing the development, implementation and effectiveness of our human capital management policies, programs and initiatives, including with respect to recruitment, retention and development of our employees.
+The Compensation Committee's responsibilities also include the consideration of succession planning for our Chief Executive Officer and other executive officers.

-The Nominating and Governance Committee's responsibilities include the consideration of succession planning and corporate governance matters and risks.
+The Nominating and Governance Committee's responsibilities include the consideration of corporate governance matters and risks.
 The Nominating and Governance Committee also oversees the Company's environmental, social and governance, or ESG matters.
 The Nominating and Governance Committee's duties include considering with management public policy issues that may affect the Company, including pertinent ESG matters.